springhj3/sta2453/proposal.md

 # Automating Zooplankton Classification Using Geometric and Environmental Features

 ## 1. Introduction
-- **Research Question**: Can a machine learning model be developed to accurately classify zooplankton species based on their geometric and environmental features?
+- **Research Question**: Make machine learning model to classify zooplankton species based on their images and features like geometric environmental.
 - **Significance**: Zooplankton are vital indicators of freshwater ecosystem health.
 Current manual classification is labor-intensive and prone to observer bias.

 ## 2. Data Description